clearmatics/zeth/pyClient/README.md

 ## Limitations - Note and Key management

-As proof-of-concept softare, these tools are not suitable for use in a production environment and have several functional limitations.
+As proof-of-concept software, these tools are not suitable for use in a production environment and have several functional limitations.
 Some of those limitations are mentioned here.